criticalsession/StreetPhotoConverter/README.md

 # StreetPhotoConverter

-StreetPhotoConverter is a console application built with .NET 9 that processes images in the `input` directory, applies various transformations, and saves the processed images to the `output` directory.
+StreetPhotoConverter is a console application that processes images in an `input` directory, applies various transformations, and saves the processed images to the `output` directory.
+The transformations aim to create an effect suitable for street photography.

 ## Features
 - Adjusts brightness, contrast, and exposure of images.